derek-zhou/airss/README.md

 ## Introduction

-Airss is an opinionated feed reader that is designed to aggregate and read blogs and news.
+Airss is an opinionated feed reader that is designed to aggregate blogs and news in one place for you to read.
 It provides only the essential functionalities on the surface: You give it a bunch of feeds, it will feed you all the news, one item at a time.
 The benefits are:

 * No software to install, no service to sign up, no middle man, no cookie, no tracking, completely free with no string attached.
 * You can __optionally__ use your own [airtable](https://airtable.com) to store your feeds so you can hop between several devices.
-* It is tiny: <100KB transfer size (the airtable client being the bulk of it) for now, and that's html, style, scripts all put together, and I don't even bother with minifying or bundling.
+* It is tiny: <100KB transfer size (the airtable client being the bulk of it) for now, and that's html, style, scripts all put together, and I don't even bother with minifying.
 * Supports [JSON feeds](https://www.jsonfeed.org/), [RSS2 feeds](https://validator.w3.org/feed/docs/rss2.html) and [Atom feeds](https://tools.ietf.org/html/rfc4287).
 Also automatically figures out feed url from typical web pages through [rel=alternate links](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types)
-* You can also use the [roastidio.us](https://roastidio.us) commenting service (written and operated by me) to write your comment with a click of the button (🔥).
+* You can __optionally__ use the [roastidio.us](https://roastidio.us) commenting service (written and operated by me) to write your comment with a click of the button (🔥).
 The integration is just a simple link, there is no data sharing.
 * You can __optionally__ use [roastidio.us](https://roastidio.us) to load feeds to bypass the [CORS](https://enable-cors.org/) restriction (more on this later).

 You need a ES6 compliant browser (sorry, IE fans).
 The main branch is auto-deployed here: [airss.roastidio.us](https://airss.roastidio.us) which is on [Vercel](https://vercel.com).
 All are welcome to use it.
 Since the software is open sourced, you can also clone it and host it somewhere else; it is all upto you.